 If you're creative, all you really need to buy is the immersion circulator itself.
 You already have everything else you'll need.

 Oh, and a vacuum sealer.
 No, you don't need a vacuum sealer for sous vide (even though the term actually means "under vacuum"), but you will get so.much.use. out of it and save so much food and money that you'll wonder why you didn't buy one sooner.

 See our Vacuum Sealer Archives for more information on why you should run, not walk, to buy this amazingly useful kitchen appliance.

 Sous vide comes in two options: immersion circulators and water ovens.
 Immersion circulators are wand-shaped and you can attach them to just about any vessel (although they work best at certain water levels, usually not more than a few gallons).

 Water ovens are about the size of a small microwave.
 You fill them with water and they hold it at a precise temperature.
 They rely on natural convection rather than a pump (like circulators) to maintain a constant water temperature, so they're not as stellar at thawing leftovers.
-If you're interested in a water oven, SousVide Supreme is a reputable brand (see it on Amazon), while the Oliso Smart Hub (see it on Amazon) offers cutting edge technology with a removable induction base--it's also more compact (but also more expensive).
+If you're interested in a water oven, SousVide Supreme is a reputable brand (see it on Amazon), while the Oliso Smart Hub (see it on Amazon) offers cutting edge technology with an induction base you can use as a hob--it's also more compact than other water ovens.